-Species Name Status Habitat Description and Locally Known Populations Local Records Potential to Occur and Importance of Habitat Present Assessment of Significance
+Species Name Status Habitat Description and Locally Known Populations Local Potential to Occur and Importance Assessment of

+Records of Habitat Present Significance

 White Box - Yellow BC Act - Characterised by the presence or prior occurrence of Low No

 Box - Blakely's Red EEC White Box, Yellow Box and/or Blakely's Red Gum and a This EEC does not occur on the subject

 Gum Grassy generally grassy understorey. site, and the site is thus not

 Woodland and considered important habitat.

 Derived Native

 Grassland in the

 NSW North Coast,

 New England

 Tableland,

 Nandewar, Brigalow

 Belt South, Sydney

 Basin, South Eastern

 Highlands, NSW

 South Western

 Slopes, South East

 Corner and Riverina

 Bioregions